Dune Shacks of Peaked Hill Bars Historic District

 Long/Lat: 42.08012180329196 -70.19652382310763

-cohen shack_c scape_ dune shacks of peaked hill bars historic district
+Cohen shack_c scape_ dune shacks of peaked hill bars historic district

 Built in 1937, the Cohen shack, or C-Scape, was once home to painter Jean Cohen.
 The western-most of the dune shacks, C-Scape is the easiest Dune Shacks of Peaked Hill Bars Historic District to reach, just a thirty-minute walk away from the Province Lands Visitors Center.
 Managed by the Provincetown Community Compact, the shack hosts artists and community members in highly sought residencies.
 The shack was moved to its current location in 1978 and was featured in Suzanne Lewis’ 2009 picture book, Dune Shack Summer.